 Prior to joining the faculty at USC, Professor Alford served as the Associate Dean for Library and Information Services and Associate Professor of Law on the inaugural faculty of the Charlotte School of Law, in Charlotte, NC.
 Previously, Professor Alford was the Head of Reference and Adjunct Professor at the Georgetown University Law Library, Washington, D.C.
 He also served as the Law Librarian at Princeton University, and a Reference Librarian at the Columbia University Law Library in New York City.

-Professor Alford teaches first year legal research and began the law school’s first International and Foreign Legal Research course in 2009, adding to the law school’s offerings in international and foreign law.
+Professor Alford teaches first year legal research and began the law school’s first International and Foreign Legal Research course.
 He has published numerous articles on legal research and banking law.
 His research interests include international banking law and international and comparative law generally.
-He has held research fellowships at the Swiss Institute of Comparative Law, the Chinese University of Hong Kong, the American Academy on Rome, and was a Fulbright Specialist at the University of Mkar, Benue State, Nigeria.
+He has held research fellowships at the Swiss Institute of Comparative Law, the Chinese University of Hong Kong, the American Academy on Rome, the College of Europe and was a Fulbright Specialist at the University of Mkar, Benue State, Nigeria.
 He is admitted to practice in South Carolina, North Carolina and Georgia.
 Professor Alford was born and raised in Spartanburg, SC, where he attended high school.